shaiss/agapi/TEST-README.md

 2. **HTML Reports** - Detailed reports at `./test-reports/simple-tests-report.html` and `./test-reports/comprehensive-tests-report.html`
 3. **JUnit XML** - CI/CD compatible reports at `./test-reports/simple-tests-junit.xml` and `./test-reports/comprehensive-tests-junit.xml`
 4. **Custom Summary** - API group categorization with success percentages
+5. **API Trace Reports** - Detailed logs of all API requests and responses in both JSON and HTML formats:
+   - `test-reports/simple-api-trace.json` and `test-reports/simple-api-trace.html`
+   - `test-reports/comprehensive-api-trace.json` and `test-reports/comprehensive-api-trace.html`
+   - `test-reports/validation-api-trace.json` and `test-reports/validation-api-trace.html`

+### API Trace Reports

+The API trace reports provide complete visibility into all API interactions during test execution:

+- **Request details**: Method, URL, headers, and body data
+- **Response details**: Status code, headers, and complete response data
+- **Timing information**: Duration of each API call for performance analysis
+- **Error details**: Complete error information when API calls fail
+- **Test context**: Which test triggered the API call

+These reports are particularly useful for:
+- Debugging failing tests by examining the exact API responses
+- Verifying that the API behaves as expected even when tests pass
+- Understanding the sequence of API calls in complex workflow tests
+- Documenting the API for future reference
+- Performance analysis of API endpoints

 ## Test Structure